 Whether or not people discuss their religious affiliations at work, it’s important to create a workplace that is understanding and accepting of everyone’s beliefs, even if they are different from one another.

 Employers can do this by offering floating holidays so that employees can take time off for religious holidays and celebrations when they need.
 It’s also important to respect individuals who wear religious clothing at work and ensure they are treated fairly and equally by their cohorts.
 Depending on your office and building layout, consider creating a space for private religious and spiritual practice so employees have a space to go during the day, and don’t have to leave work or disrupt colleagues.

 A form of both organizational and functional diversity in the workplace, union affiliation can be a hot topic in many workplaces.
-Employees of an organization may either choose to or may be required to join a local union based on the rules of a collective bargaining agreement between the employer and the union, dependent on if their state has a “Right-to-Work” law that prohibits labor unions and employers from entering into contracts in which only unionized employees may be hired.
+Employees of an organization may either choose to or may be required to join a local union based on the rules of a collective bargaining agreement between the employer and the union, dependent on if their state has a right-to-work law prohibiting labor unions and employers from entering into contracts in which only unionized employees may be hired.

 Labor union membership is intended as a way to protect employees from rights violations in their workplace, such as discrimination, overtime without pay, retaliation, privacy and whistleblower rights, however, many employees may be opposed to joining a labor union for a variety of reasons.
 Regardless of union status, all employees are still responsible for fulfilling their individual job requirements.

 Every workplace is different.
 Every company has their own unique mission, core values, policies, culture and benefits, which vary by region, industry, size and employer.
 Each time an employee moves into a new role, industry or company, they bring their previous work experiences and skills with them.